opentaps/open-climate-investing/book/New-Asset-Classes.md

 Ever wonder who would play you in a movie?

-Unfortunately, the ambitious financial whiz is a definite short in Hollywood these days.
+Unfortunately, the ambitious financial whiz is a big short in Hollywood these days.
 Just look at Mr. Big.
 If finance is what you do, then you'll probably lose at love and life to an organic farmer, chef, or animal rescuer.

-But what if you were actually using finance to save the world.
+But what if you were actually using finance to save the world?
 What if, instead of financing shopping malls, you financed forests?
 Instead of bidding on futures, you bid on wildlife habitats?
 Instead of structuring buyouts, you structured deals to stop climate change?

 A [recent report from McKinsey](https://www.mckinsey.com/~/media/mckinsey/business%20functions/sustainability/our%20insights/putting%20carbon%20markets%20to%20work%20on%20the%20path%20to%20net%20zero/putting-carbon-markets-to-work-on-the-path-to-net-zero.pdf) says that this might even be possible.
 This chart alone is already enough for some venture capitalists to open their wallets: